Blog

 How to make your Live Scan appointment go quickly and smoothly.

 The biggest delay in providing excellent service to our customers is the lack of the customer being prepared for the process.
-Many arrive without the proper paperwork, paperwork not filled in, or did not bring proper ID.
+Many arrive without the proper paperwork, have paperwork not filled in, or do not bring proper ID.

 Our What to Bring page is a good resource for applicants to review before arriving.